 Accessory Dwelling Unit Ordinance Update

-What is an Accessory Dwelling Unit?
+What is an Accessory Dwelling Unit (ADU)?

-Why are ADUs important?
+Why are ADUs important to Hayward?

 ADUs provide housing opportunities in a flexible manner to address the unmet demand for affordable housing for the Hayward community, including but not limited to, students, young professionals, small families, disabled individuals, senior citizens, etc. while also assisting homeowners to offset the cost of homeownership and maintenance by renting out ADUs as an additional source of income.

-Marcus Martinez, Assistant Planner
+Marcus Martinez, Associate Planner

 777 "B" Street, Hayward CA 94541- 1st Floor